-Since establishing the Imagination Library in SLO County, United Way has given out more than 10,000 books to local children!
+Since we started the Imagination Library program in SLO County, more than 12,000 books have been mailed to local children!

 Each child enrolled in the program receives a new, age-appropriate book every month from enrollment through five years of age.
 From their first book, “The Little Engine That Could”, through the last book of the series, “Look Out Kindergarten Here I Come,” all books are reviewed and selected by a panel of experts.

-With United Way covering the cost of enrollment for many children, Imagination Library is especially valuable for low-income families who may find books to be an unaffordable luxury.
-However, the number of children we enroll corresponds to the amount of generous donations received, and children who are not directly sponsored for free enrollment may be placed on a waiting list.
+With United Way covering the cost of enrollment for many children, Imagination Library is especially valuable to low-income families who may find books to be an unaffordable luxury.
+However, the number of children we can enroll is determined by the amount of generous donations we receive.
+If funding is not available, children are placed on a waiting list.

-The community is invited to support this effort by donating to our Imagination Library fund, giving the gift of literacy to local children.
-As little as $50 will enroll a child for one year, and as much as $250 will keep them enrolled for the full five years!
+Your donation to Imagination Library helps give the gift of literacy to local children. $50 will enroll a child for one year, and $250 enrolls them from birth until their 5th birthday!
 Will you help sponsor a child for the Imagination Library program?

 One year enrollment = $50